 He is also President of DML Training and Consulting and is Senior Vice President of The Change Companies.
 Dr. Mee-Lee has over thirty years experience in person centered treatment and program development for people with co-occurring mental health and substance use conditions.

-David is currently Director, Engagement & Enterprise Solutions with Alere Toxicology serving the Addiction Treatment market.
-In addition to the range of global roles in medical diagnostics and health management that David has held during the past six years with Alere, his personal mission has been to help those still afflicted or affected by the disease of addiction through a number of volunteer efforts including those with C4 Recovery Solutions.
+David is currently serving the Addiction Treatment market and in addition to the range of global roles in medical diagnostics and health management that David has held during the past six years, his personal mission has been to help those still afflicted or affected by the disease of addiction through a number of volunteer efforts including those with C4 Recovery Solutions.
 In 2011, David Curtis was nominated to the Board of Directors of C4 Recovery Solutions.

 Dee K. McGraw has a BS in psychology from Vanderbilt University, an MSW from Grand Valley State University and over 20 years of experience in the substance abuse treatment & prevention field.
 Currently Ms. McGraw is the Director of Education & Event Services for C4 Recovery Solutions, a non-profit organization with world-wide projects.
 Her primary responsibility is the Conferencing Division, which encompasses the Cape Cod Symposium on Addictive Disorders, the West Coast Symposium on Addictive Disorders and the C.O.R.E conference.
 The C4 Recovery Solutions conferences are widely regarded as among the best educational events in the industry.